We all do it: “What’s the name of that movie?” | “What’s that actors name?”

-UPDATE: You can now ask and answer all your “Name That Movie” questions over at NameThatMovie.
-This article became so wildly popular that it was well needed.
-Enjoy.
+UPDATE — You can now ask and answer all your “Name That Movie” questions over at Filmfind.
+This article became so wildly popular that it was well-needed.

-Sometimes it’s nice to ease your mind because you just have to know.
-Or maybe it’s some old nostalgic film from your childhood that you just have to buy or put on Netflix.
+Sometimes, you need to ease your mind because you just have to know.
+It’s just on the tip of your tongue, but driving you crazy that you cannot remember.
+Other times, maybe it’s some old nostalgic film from your childhood that you just have to track down and watch again.

-These techniques also apply if you’re trying to find anyone else who works on films, music and video games (directors, writers, voice actors, you name it).
+These techniques also apply if you’re trying to find other info on movies, music, and even video games (directors, writers, voice actors, you name it).

-Now, before you can begin your search you’ll need to at least have some piece of information that links to the film or whatever else you’re trying to find.
+Before you can begin your search, you’ll need to at least have some piece of information that links to the film or whatever else you’re trying to find.

 Here are some examples: